MRX8024/motors-sync/wiki/EN.md

 #model: linear
 #    Model of the dependence of the displacement of microsteps on the
 #    shaft of a stepper motor depends on the magnitude of the measured
 #    oscillations.
+Are indicated general or for axis.
+Supported models:
-Supported models: linear, quadratic, power, root,
+#    linear, quadratic, power, root, hyperbolic, exponential.
-#    hyperbolic, exponential.
 #model_coeffs: 20000, 0
 #    Coefficients above the described model, for calculating microsteps.
+#    Are indicated general or for axis.
 #max_step_size: 5
 #    The maximum number of microsteps that the motor can take move at time,
 #    to achieve the planned magnitude.